 Luke confirms this interpretation, as Jesus answers the same question in the same situation (during his trial) with:

 "But from now on, the Son of Man will be seated at the right hand of the mighty God."
 (Luke 22:69)

 But as to Jesus saying specifically to his students that he would be returning for them ("I will come back and take you to be with me that you also may be where I am."): Yes, he is definitely saying that he will return.

 But Jesus is not talking about some end of the world scenario thousands of years into the future.
-He is talking practically about taking his students back to the spiritual realm at the time of death - after they leave their present physical bodies.
-He is talking about something that will occur within the next few decades, as each of his student's body dies.
+He is talking practically about guiding his students back to the spiritual realm during their lifetimes and specifically escorting them at the time of death - after they leave their present physical bodies.
+He is speaking about something that will occur within the next few decades, culminating with the death of each of his student's bodies.

-Jesus is talking about personally escorting each of them back to the spiritual realm upon the death of their physical body (their "last day").
+Because he is speaking of the time of death of their physical body, Jesus is speaking of their "last day."
 When the body dies, the person leaves the body.
-At that point, each of us will go to our next destination.
+At that point, each of us will go to our next destination, depending upon our consciousness and life's activities.
 Those who dedicate their lives to following Jesus' teachings will be guided back to the spiritual realm by Jesus.
 Those who have used their lives otherwise - will go to an according destination.